Devstric/Portfolio/README.md

 # Portfolio 📱

-This is my portfolio for Mobile Development experiences with both iOS (Swift) & Flutter (Dart)
+This is my portfolio for Mobile & Desktop Development experiences

 -------
 <p align="center">